mririgoyen/irigoyen.dev/posts/2021-04-07-converting-react-class-component-lifecycle-methods-to-hooks.md

 ### render

 Simply `return` from your Functional Component.
-Any `return` from your function are the equivalent to a `render`.
+Any `return` from your function is the equivalent to a `render`.

 ---